 These are typified by their intuitive, easy-to-use interfaces.
 You can create a complicated website — and even launch an e-commerce business on these platforms — without writing any code.
 Ultimately, you need to choose the platform that best suits your level of technical expertise and, most importantly, suits your blog’s purpose.

 With everything now in place (blog purpose, domain, platform) you’re all set to start writing, right?

 You see, starting a blog with no one to read it really defeats the purpose of blogging in the first place.
-So it’s worth your while leveraging your social media presence to help you.
+So, as mentioned above, it’s worth your while leveraging your social media presence to help you.

 With this in mind, it’s important to think carefully when choosing your channels.
 Go back to your purpose and choose the social media channels that are most relevant to your niche.
 Think about where your target audience is and develop your brand’s social media presence there.
 At this stage, you may wish to explore the benefits of a social media audit.

 Need help with your social media audit?
 Check out our quick and easy Social Media Audit Guide and Free Template.